Locations

 Even after implementing optimizations, maintain discipline in how HANA is used:

-• Monitor Usage and Growth: Track how much your licensed memory is in use.
-Set up alerts if you approach your license limits to avoid compliance surprises.
+• Monitor Usage and Growth: Track the amount of licensed memory in use.
+Set up alerts to notify you when you approach your license limits, helping you avoid compliance surprises.
 Regular usage reviews can reveal if you are over-licensed (and could potentially reduce the license at renewal) or if usage is growing faster than expected (prompting early action before hitting limits).

 • Eliminate Waste and Educate Teams: Decommission any unused HANA instances or capacity to stop paying maintenance.
 For example, remove that system from your support contract if a HANA project is canceled.
 Also, IT and finance teams should be educated about HANA’s licensing model to consider cost implications before loading massive new datasets or spinning up additional HANA systems.
 Building cost awareness into operations helps keep HANA expenses under control as your environment evolves.